fsfe/reuse-tool/docs/man/reuse-annotate.rst

 Mandatory options
 -----------------

-At least *one* among the following options is required.
-They contain the information which the tool will add to the file(s).
+At least *one* among the following options is required unless the annotation data for the files is already configured in ``REUSE.toml``.
+When no CLI options are given, :program:`reuse-annotate` reads the annotations for each file from ``REUSE.toml``.
+These options contain the information which the tool will add to the file(s).
 You can repeat these options.

 .. option:: -c, --copyright COPYRIGHT